izahariev/otp-helper/README.md

 # OTP Helper

 OTP Helper is a tool for dealing with players who only play a single hero aka "One-Trick Ponies (OTP)" in Heroes of the Storm game.
-With the help of this tool you can identify OTPs and ban their mains in the hero select phase of the game.
+With the help of this tool, you can identify OTPs and ban their mains in the hero select phase of the game.

 ## Configuration